AssoDePicche/AssoDePicche/README.md

 **`Software Developer`**

-Hello, World!
+Hello, there!
 I am a software developer, working on personal projects.
 I like to spend most of my time solving HackerRank challenges and studying programming.

 My passions are math, computing, music, movies, and comics (not necessarily in that order).